-After attending Georgetown University Law Center, and clerking for the Honorable Rex Armstrong of the Oregon Court of Appeals, Kendra joined Boise Matthews Ewing LLP—then known as Ransom Blackman LLP—as an associate in 1998.
+After attending Georgetown University Law Center, and clerking for the Honorable Rex Armstrong of the Oregon Court of Appeals, Kendra joined Boise Matthews Donegan LLP—then known as Ransom Blackman LLP—as an associate in 1998.
 She became a partner in 2005.

 A central focus of her practice is appellate litigation—representing individuals before the Ninth Circuit Court of Appeals, the Oregon Supreme Court, and the Oregon Court of Appeals.